 I have been posting on Facebook every once in a while for some advice on growing watermelon in containers.
 I thought for a fun totally “what is going on at Shibley Smiles” post we would share our watermelon progress.
-Towards the end of the school year my daughter’s class started doing a gardening lesson.
+Towards the end of the school year, my daughter’s class started doing a gardening lesson.
 They created a flower garden at school in memorial of a teacher who passed away and each child was able to plant two seeds to bring home.
-My daughter chose Zinna’s and Watermelon.
+My daughter chose Zinnia’s and Watermelon.
 After the seeds came home in a small container they were planted into a bigger container.

 Once we had vines I started looking for flowers.

-I took to Google to try to learn more about growing watermelon in containers and had no idea that there are female flowers and male flowers.
+I took to Google to try to learn more about growing watermelons in containers and had no idea that there were female flowers and male flowers.
 The female flowers have a small green bud under the flower and are easy to identify.
 The male of course do not.
 In order to produce watermelon the male flower must pollinate the female flower which is where bees come in.
 I’ve never seen a lot of bees so I learned how to pollinate them myself and shortly after we ended up with a watermelon.

 I purchased a much bigger pot and we transferred the vines into the bigger pot.
-Unfortunately the watermelon never did grow, so we figured it was not pollinated correctly or maybe the small pot had something to do with it.
+Unfortunately, the watermelon never did grow, so we figured it was not pollinated correctly or maybe the small pot had something to do with it.
 In addition to it no longer growing before I switched pots the leaves were also starting to die.
 It was obvious by this next photo that the pot size did make a difference.

 As you can see the vines really started growing.
 I also added fertilizer at the recommendation of a friend.
 We started to get quite a lot of flowers and I was pollinating them left and right.
-We had a few watermelons try to start growing but stop.
+We had a few watermelons try to start growing but stopped.
 I ended up moving the watermelon off of the table onto the ground because we started using our table weekly.
 I picked a spot that was in the sun and you can see how much it had grown.